Recovery Notes

 British-made budget option that surprises everyone who tests it.
 The insulation is genuinely better than the £79 Amazon clones — you get 2-3 hours of hold time with one bag of ice (vs the clones at 60-90 minutes).

-The reason it's at #4 and not higher: no chiller-compatible port, single-layer build, frame stability isn't great in wind.
+The reason it's at #3 and not higher: no chiller-compatible port, single-layer build, frame stability isn't great in wind.
 You're buying it knowing it's an 18-month tub.
+Compare budget ice baths on Amazon UK, or look at Arctic Warriors for a direct-buy British alternative.

 Trade-off: locked into ice-only operation forever.
 If cold plunging sticks, you'll upgrade and the Arctic will become spare equipment in 18 months.

-The Amazon UK bestseller in this tier.
+The Amazon UK bestseller in this tier — check the current price on Amazon UK.
 Fast inflation pump, dual covers, dome lid that keeps debris out.
-We tested one.
-It does what it says for around 90 days.
+By the owner reviews, it does what it says for around 90 days.

 Buy this if you're 100% sure you want to test cold plunging before committing to a real tub.
 Don't buy this if you've already done 30 days of consistent cold showers and you know the habit is sticking — you'll upgrade in three months and the £129 is wasted.